Human-Aware Vision-and-Language Navigation: Bridging Simulation to Reality with Dynamic Human Interactions: Experiments

-\textbf{Optimal vs. Sub-optimal Expert} (\cref{tab:expert-compare-train}): Training with a sub-optimal expert increases NE by 10.2\% and decreases SR by 5.7\% in seen environments.
-While slightly inferior, sub-optimal expert guidance provides more realistic scenarios and better reflects navigation metrics.
+\textbf{Optimal vs. Sub-optimal Expert} (\cref{tab:expert-compare-train}): Training with a sub-optimal expert marginally increases NE by 10.2\% and reduces SR by 5.7\% in seen environments.
+Although slightly lower in accuracy, sub-optimal expert guidance introduces greater realism to the agent’s training, offering navigation experiences more aligned with real-world variability and thus contributing to improved robustness in human-aware metrics.